webmakaka/javadev.org/website/docs/appserv/wildfly/8.2/installation.md

 192.168.1.11 - ip address of the wildfly server

+-b= - hosts what can connect to the server.
+0.0.0.0 - all hosts can.
+-bmanagement - hosts what can connect to admin console.
+0.0.0.0 - all hosts can.

 You can specify config file for wildfly server.
 By default app server starting with standalone.xml config:
 $ standalone.sh -c standalone-full.xml -b=0.0.0.0 -bmanagement=0.0.0.0